vizzuhq/pyscript-vizzu-demo/README.md

 ### Creating a chart

 Here we pass the data and the chart configuration object to Vizzu.
-For further info on how to use Vizzu see (Vizzu tutorial)[https://lib.vizzuhq.com/latest/].
+For further info on how to use Vizzu see the (tutorial)[https://lib.vizzuhq.com/latest/].
 Note, that we have to convert the Python dictionary into JS object manually, since auto conversion won't work, because it would create JS maps instead of JS objects.
 We also have to set for `to_js` that it should create JS objects passing a converter in the second parameter.